 This course will acquaint students with one or more Modern Christian authors and their works.
 The students will be called upon to respond, in oral and written formats, to selected authors.
 May be repeated for credit when content changes.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
-Fall.

-ENGL 5344 (3-3-0) Studies in Fiction (ENGL 4309)
+ENGL 5344 (3-3-0) Studies in Fiction

 May concentrate upon a specific era or specific genre of novels or short stories.
 May be repeated for credit when the content changes.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.

-Spring, even-number of years.
+Offered: Spring, even-number of years, Online.

-ENGL 5346 (3-3-0) Special Topics in English (ENGL 4316)
+ENGL 5346 (3-3-0) Special Topics in English

 Concentrates on specialized areas of literature.
 May be repeated for credit when content changes.
 Grade replacement for special topics courses may only be accomplished under special topics courses with the same topic and content.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
-Periodically.

-ENGL 5347 (3-3-0) Studies in Drama (ENGL 4303)
+ENGL 5347 (3-3-0) Studies in Drama

 May concentrate upon a specific era or specific genre of drama.
 May be repeated for credit when the content changes.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
-Fall, even-numbered years.

-ENGL 5348 (3-3-0) Studies in Poetry (ENGL 4311)
+ENGL 5348 (3-3-0) Studies in Poetry

 May concentrate upon a specific era or genre of poetry.
 May be repeated for credit when content changes.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
-Spring, odd-numbered years.

-ENGL 5349 (3-3-0) Shakespeare (ENGL 4312)
+ENGL 5349 (3-3-0) Shakespeare

 A study of representative histories, comedies, and tragedies by Shakespeare with attention to the sources and background of his plays, to the Elizabethan scene, and to the significance of his works.
 Emphasis is placed upon research in critical and background resources, culminating in writing based on this research.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
-Fall, even-numbered years.